Conditional analysis for mixed covariates, with application to feed intake of lactating sows: Sow data application

 The resulting predicted quantiles are shown in Figure \ref{predicted quantile}.
 Here we focus our discussion on predicted quantile of $\Delta^{(2)}_{i(j+1)}$ at quantile level $\tau = 0.25$ for lactation day 4 ($j=3$) - the first plot of the second row in Figure \ref{predicted quantile}.
-The results suggest that the feed intake of older sows (parity indicator equal to zero) are less affected by high temperatures than that of younger sows; this finding is in agreement with \citet{bloemhof2013effect}, who also found that younger sows (parity equal to one) are more sensitive to ambient changes than sows with higher parity.
-We also observe that humidity plays an important role in the effect of temperature on feed intake change.
-Similar to a previous study \citep{bergsma2012exploring} our results also imply that high humidity is related to a negative impact of high temperature on feed intake while low humidity alleviates it.
-On the contrary, when temperature is low, high humidity leads to better feed intake than low humidity.
-For instance on lactation day 4 ($j=3$) regardless of the parity group, when temperature increases the predicted first quartile of $\Delta^{(2)}_{i(j+1)}$ increases for low humidity (solid line) whereas it decreases for high humidity (dotted line).
-The result seems to suggest to keep low humidity levels in order to maintain healthy feed intake behavior, when ambient temperature is above $60$th percentile; high humidity levels are desirable for cooler ambient temperature.
+The results suggest that the feed intake of older sows (parity $P_i = 0$; grey lines) are less affected by high temperatures than younger sows (black lines); this finding is in agreement with \citet{bloemhof2013effect}.
+We also observe that the effects of humidity and temperature on feed intake change are strongly intertwined.
+For illustration, we focus on lactation day 4 ($j = 3$) again for younger sows (black lines).
+For medium humidity (dashed lines) their feed intake stays pretty constant as temperature increases, while for low and high humidity levels (solid and dotted lines, respectively) it changes with an opposite direction.
+Specifically when temperature increases the predicted first quartile of $\Delta^{(2)}_{i(j+1)}$ increases for low humidity (solid line) whereas it decreases for high humidity (dotted line).
+Our results imply that high humidity (dotted line) is related to a negative impact of high temperature on feed intake while low humidity (solid line) alleviates it; and this finding is consistent with a previous study \citep{bergsma2012exploring}.
+The analysis result suggests to keep low humidity levels in order to maintain healthy feed intake behavior, when ambient temperature is above $60$th percentile; high humidity levels are desirable for cooler ambient temperature.